bitnami/containers/containers/parse/README.md

 $ docker-compose up
 ```

-# Why use Bitnami Images ?
+# Why use Bitnami Images?

 * Bitnami closely tracks upstream source changes and promptly publishes new versions of this image using our automated systems.
 * With Bitnami images the latest bug fixes and features are available as soon as possible.